 Soil organic and mineral composition

 250 mL soil samples were extracted and measured in 2019.
 Drying was performed in an oven at 100°C for two d.
 Analysis was performed using a modified Mehlich method using inductively coupled plasma spectroscopy, pH measurement via proton activity of a 1:1 slurry and effective soil cation exchange capacity (CEC) via formic acid extraction.
 These methods are described in detail previously (Licht et al 2017; Licht and Smith 2020).
 Bedrock C and N were also calculated using elemental analysis.

+Data Analysis

+All data were analyzed using a similar linear model structure with elevation (high or low) and presence of the 1947 fire (yes or no) as categorical fixed factors.
+The interaction between elevation and presence of the 1947 fire was also included in each model.
+In total, XX models were fit with following dependent variables: XXX, XXX, XXX.
+XXXX, XXX were log transformed to meet model assumptions of normality and heterogeneity of variances.
+All models were fit using the ‘lm’ function in R. Significance tests for each fixed factor was performed using the ‘anova’ function in R. Post-hoc Tukey’s tests were done to examine significant interactions between elevation and the presence of the 1947 fire using the ‘emmeans’ package (Lenth 2018) in R. All analyses were performed with R version 3.5.1 (R Core Team 2019).

 If we decide to report topographical data (e.g., elevation, aspect and slope), it is available in a table (see Tables in Results section).